JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 2. You may use the `@RequiresOptIn` annotation to define different guarantees to different parts of the API:
    Preview, Experimental, Internal, Delicate, or Alpha, Beta, RC.
-3. You should explicitly define what each [level](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-requires-opt-in/-level/) means, write [KDoc](kotlin-doc.md) comments and add a warning message.
+3. You should explicitly define what each [level](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-requires-opt-in/-level/) means, write [KDoc](kotlin-doc.md) comments, and add a warning message.

 If you depend on an API requiring opt-in, don't use the `@OptIn` annotation.
 Instead, use the `@RequiresOptIn` annotation so that your user is able to consciously choose what API they want to use and what not.